Seattle Pedestrian Accident Lawyers

 • L&I claim if you were injured on the job

-If you suffer serious injuries in a pedestrian accident, your attorneys will help you find and understand insurance coverage and all the available potential sources of recovery.
+If you suffer serious injuries in a pedestrian accident, your Seattle pedestrian accident attorneys will help you find and understand insurance coverage and all the available potential sources of recovery.

-Should I Talk with Lawyers About My Pedestrian Accident?
+Should I Talk to Lawyers About My Pedestrian Accident?

 If a pedestrian accident causes significant long-term injuries requiring extended medical treatment, you will benefit from talking with experienced personal injury attorneys.
 It is often unwise for a victim to speak to any insurance company or adjuster.
 Insurance adjusters are skilled at getting people to say things that are not good for their case.
 The insurance company aims to settle your claim for the lowest possible amount.
 Don’t let them do that to you.